 Born in Chicago on August 8, 1908, Arthur J. Goldberg passed the bar at age 20 and worked as council for labor unions, eventually serving as secretary of labor (1961).
-In 1962 he was appointed to the Supreme Court, but left in 1965 to be ambassador to the United Nations.
-He resigned that post in 1968 as a protest against the Vietnam War.
-Goldberg served as ambassador-at-large under Jimmy Carter.
+In 1962, he was appointed to the Supreme Court, but left in 1965 to become ambassador to the United Nations.
+He resigned that post in 1968, in protest of the Vietnam War.
+Goldberg served as ambassador-at-large under President Jimmy Carter.

-Born August 8, 1908, in Chicago, Arthur J. Goldberg excelled in both the political and legal arenas.
-He served as secretary of labor during the Kennedy administration and sat on the U.S. Supreme Court from 1962 to 1965.
-He came from humble beginnings.
+Born on August 8, 1908, in Chicago, Illinois, Arthur Joseph Goldberg excelled in both the political and legal arenas, serving as secretary of labor during the Kennedy administration and sitting on the U.S. Supreme Court from 1962 to '65.
+Goldberg came from humble beginnings.
 His parents were both Jewish immigrants from Russia.
 He was the youngest of their 11 children.

 Successful Lawyer and Negotiator

-As a lawyer, Goldberg specialized in labor law.
+As an attorney, Arthur J. Goldberg specialized in labor law.
 He represented the workers in the 1938 Newspaper Guild strike.
-During World II, Goldberg served in the Office of Strategic Affairs.
+During World War II, Goldberg served in the Office of Strategic Affairs.
 He returned to his law practice after the war ended.